OUR GUIDING PRINCIPLES

 In addition, our Sustainable Operations Team assists factory management at VF-owned and contracted factories in understanding how they can make improvements to meet our modern slavery compliance requirements.

 VF is committed to fostering dialogue and communication through multiple channels, including our Open-Door Policy and our Ethics Helpline.
 Labor issues can be reported through the VF Ethics Helpline, which includes multiple channels for raising concerns.
 The Helpline is a free, confidential way for anyone to seek guidance, ask a question or raise a concern.
 It is available 24 hours a day/seven days a week in every country where VF has associates.
 Reporters can contact the Helpline in over 100 languages, and anonymous reporting is available where allowed by law.
 Each report is reviewed by a member of our Ethics and Compliance team and assigned to an appropriate investigator.
 To contact the helpline, call 1-866-492-3370 or visit ethics.vfc.com.

 VF’s Ethics Helpline and other grievance mechanisms are available to the entire supply chain, including workers in the second or third tier of the supply chain.
 VF prohibits suppliers from taking retaliatory action against workers using these mechanisms.
 VF also encourages suppliers to establish their own grievance mechanisms.

-This statement covers April 1, 2018 to March 31, 2019 and has been approved by the Board of VF Corporation.
+This statement covers the period from April 4, 2021, to April 2, 2022, and has been approved by the Board of VF Corporation.